"We hold these truths to be self-evident: that all men and women are created equal."

 Because International Women’s Day was in March, some educational institutions began to celebrate Women’s History Week in the same month.
 Then in 1980, President Jimmy Carter declared Women’s History Week, to occur in the same week of the holiday.
 Eventually, in 1987, the U.S. Congress passed a law declaring the entire month of March as Women’s History Month.

 I've rounded up some resources to help you celebrate Women’s History Month with your students.
 A few of them provide background information that is more appropriate just for you but most of them include resources you can use with your students.
-Just click on the titles, in color, to go to the resources' websites.
+Just click on the pink titles to go to those resources' websites.

 |Women hold up half the sky; source: The ESL Nexus|